OleMissCSCI554/Band-Base/README.md

 ### Scheme

-* The page can be viewed by all people from internet.
+* The page can be viewed by all people from the internet.
-* It includes a band name, photo, self-description and rating.
+* It includes a band name, photos, an introduction and a rating.
 * If a user has logged in his account, he will be redirected to message management page if he clicks “message us”.
 * Otherwise, he will be redirected to the login page.
-* A list of band videos will be shown in the middle of the page.
+* A gallery of band videos will be shown in the middle of the page.
 * One of the videos will be focused on.
 * The focused video has an introduction.
 * All videos are from youtube.com.